Oaklight/asksage-proxy/README_en.md

 1. The script offers to create `config.yaml` interactively
 2. Automatically selects a random available port (can be overridden)
 3. Prompts for:
-   - Your AskSage API key (or uses environment variable)
+   - Multiple AskSage API keys with priority weights (supports lab key pooling)
    - Certificate file path (defaults to bundled certificate, supports relative paths like `./cert.pem` or `~/cert.pem`)
    - Verbose mode preference
 4. Validates connectivity to configured URLs